g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 For them the point is the process (truth-seeking, character-formation, cultural transmission); but the point is the result (truth, character, culture).
 Their fundamentalism is in going back to the beginning.
 Mine is in zeal for correctness.

+At the extremes, scholarship and research come apart.
+You don't have to pick between them, but some people do.

 <br>

 <div class="accordion">